KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

 In this class, you changed the parent class from `BaseAdapter` to `PagedListAdapter`.
-Then, you have new class variables - `networkState` to tell the current network state, and `retryFunction` to hold the retry function.
+Then, you added new class variables - `networkState` to tell the current network state, and `retryFunction` to hold the retry function.
 The retry function will be passed from the constructor.

 The `PagedListAdapter` class extends the `RecyclerView.Adapter` class and so, you have to implement some methods that typically come with it.
 Some of which include:  `getItemViewType`, `getItemCount`, `onCreateViewHolder`, `onBindViewHolder`.
 You will now add these methods to your adapter.

-The `getItemViewType` method is used to return view type of an item at a position.
-The method gives you the current position of the list and you can use that to perform any logic you wish to do.
+The `getItemViewType` method is used to return view type of an item at a particular position.
+The method provides you with the current position of the list and you can use that to perform your logic.
 Add the method to your `ToDoListAdapter` class:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/util/ToDoListAdapter.java